k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 ## What Is a Logical Unit (LU) or Logical Unit Type (LUT)?
 A Logical Unit (LU or LUT) is a blueprint holding a set of definitions / instructions used to create and maintain the data of a [Digital Entity](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity)  (business entity).
 It is the prototype from which LU Instances [(LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui)  are created.
 An LU is defined and configured in the Fabric Studio.
 These definitions are comprised of three main objects:
-1. [**LU Table**](/articles/06_LU_tables/01_LU_tables_overview.md): The definition of tables that hold the data of a Digital Entity including its columns, PKs, indexes and triggers.
+1. [**LU table**](/articles/06_LU_tables/01_LU_tables_overview.md): The definition of tables that hold the data of a Digital Entity including its columns, PKs, indexes and triggers.

 2. [**LU Table Population (ETL)**](/articles/07_table_population/01_table_population_overview.md):
     * Get data into LU tables from a variety of data sources and keep it up to date.
     * Different types of data manipulations like enrichment, cleansing, masking, transforming, etc.
-3. [**LU Schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU tables (similar to foreign keys).
-An LU Schema has one LU table defined as its Root Table that holds the Digital Entity’s unique key.
+3. [**LU schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU tables (similar to foreign keys).
+An LU schema has one LU table defined as its Root Table that holds the Digital Entity’s unique key.

 **Let’s use an example of a Customer 360 implementation for Company ABC:**
 * Digital Entity: Customer.
-* Data Sources (applications): CRM, Ordering, Billing and Collection.
+* Data sources (applications): CRM, Ordering, Billing and Collection.
-* LU Tables: The tables that will hold the data you want to keep about a customer from the four data sources.
+* LU tables: The tables that will hold the data you want to keep about a customer from the four data sources.
-* LU Table Populations: The set of definitions to extract, transform, cleans, aggregate, validate  etc. data from the four data sources into the LU Tables.
+* LU Table Populations: The set of definitions to extract, transform, cleans, aggregate, validate  etc. data from the four data sources into the LU tables.
-* LU Schema: The definition of the Root Table and the relationship between all LU tables.
+* LU schema: The definition of the Root Table and the relationship between all LU tables.

 ![image](/articles/03_logical_units/images/1.1_LU_Overview.png)